exercism/javascript/exercises/concept/elyses-enchantments/.docs/instructions.md

 ## 8. Check the size of the stack

-Check whether the size of the stack is equal a given `stackSize` or not.
+Check whether the size of the stack is equal to `stackSize` or not.

 ```javascript
 const stackSize = 4;